kristoff-it/zig-okredis/REPLIES.md

 // .toSlice() lets you address the string inside FixBuf if(std.mem.eql(u8, "Hello World!", hello.toSlice())) {
-    // Yep, the string was decoded
+    // Yep, the string was parsed
 } else {
     @panic();
 }